 With the subtypes you are not simply one of nine types but also one of twenty-seven subtypes.
 In other words, you are still one of the nine types but you also identify which of the three subtypes for that type fits you best.
 The subtypes offer one of several explanations as to why two people of the same type might look different (for other explanations visit the type variations page).

 Below are some common labels used for the subtypes and brief descriptions of each.
-For each type there is one subtype that is not typical of the type in general.
+One of the three subtypes of a type doesn't fit the typical description for that type.
 This subtype is referred to as the counter-type.

 SP 1 - Worry, Anxiety: worries about consequences resulting from things not being done right; avoids mistakes and doing things wrong so as not to be personally blamed or criticized; obsesses about details and likes to be prepared.

 SP 2 - Privilege, Me First (counter-type): child-like seduction in order to get for themselves what they need; exaggerated sense of entitlement or privilege; wants to be taken care of but doesn’t want to be dependent.

 SP 3 - Security, Company Man/Woman (counter-type): security through hard work, material success, and accomplishments; seeks recognition from others through effort not overt self-promotion; can overidentify with work role and career.

 SP 4 - Dauntless, Tenacity (counter-type): stoically endures pain and suffering rather than playing the victim; willingness to jump into new territory in pursuit of personal passion; can be self-punishing, demanding of self in order to forge oneself toward an ideal.

 SP 5 - Castle, Castle Defender: hides within “castle walls” to protect against intrusion and maintain privacy; hoards resources and minimizes needs to avoid dependency on others; observes life from a distance instead of participating in it.